lsainzvillalba/lsainzvillalba.github.io/_posts/2023-08-29-intracerebralhemorrhage.md

 <div style="text-align: justify"> Left fronto-parietal-temporal craniotomy was performed following a decompressive craniectomy procedure using an electric high speed drill.
 A burr-hole was placed at the pterion (key hole), and in the posterior temporal line.
 After careful dissection of the dura in each burr-hole, the craniotomy was completed with a craniotome.
 The bone flap was uplifted utilizing a combination of #3 Penfield and Adson periosteal elevator with special care for the middle temporal artery.
 The dura was noted to be intact and tense.
 The bone dust was irrigated and suctioned clean.
 A wide C-shaped durotomy with base towards the sphenoidal ridge was performed. </div>

 <div style="text-align: justify"> Upon initial inspection a small component of subdural hematoma was noted and removed.
 The cortical surface appeared to be normal except for a decreased pulsation and a ruptured pia at the superior temporal gyrus just below the sylvian point, were the hematoma came to the surface.
 Using a combination 7-French suction, bipolar electrocautery and copious use of cottonoids, the blood clots were removed.
-The hemorrhage was deep seated and probably originating from deep white matter (amyloid angiopathy).
-No major vascular structure was noted to be involved and the hemorrhage had dissected white matter tracts, by expansion, below the insular cortex. </div>
+The hemorrhage was deep seated and probably originating from deep white matter (angiopathy).
+No major vascular structure was noted to be involved and the hemorrhage had dissected white matter tracts of uncinate and arcuate fascicle, by expansion, below the insular cortex. </div>

 <div style="text-align: justify"> The surgical bed was subsequently irrigated until clear hemostasis was achieved utilizing a
   combination of bipolar electrocautery, irrigation and liquid hemostat (Surgiflo). </div>